MinaProtocol/mina/rfcs/0045-zkapp-balance-data-in-archive.md

 ## Changes to the archive processor

 The archive processor will need to be updated to add the account information that's changed for each block.
-There's currently no code to add zkApps commands to the database, it needs to be added.
+There is no code to add entries to the `blocks_zkapps_commands` join table, it needs to be added.

 Because transaction statuses will contain account creation fee information, the processor will no longer require the temporizing hack to calculate that information (but see the question